Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/commands/Get-Commands.md

 ```

 ### C# Code
-Since Twitch has a message charater limit of 500 and on YouTube it's 200 you may find your commands overtake this amount therefore the code below can help with splitting the list into batches of commands that fit inside the messages.
+Since Twitch has a message character limit of 500 and on YouTube it's 200 you may find your commands overtake this amount therefore the code below can help with splitting the list into batches of commands that fit inside the messages.

 ```cs
 using System;